The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 “Some of Chicago’s problems can be explained by forces greater than the mayor. . . ,” Pratt contends in his recent book, The City Is Up For Grabs: How Chicago Mayor Lori Lightfoot Led And Lost A City In Crisis, “[b]ut some are the result of [Mayor Lightfoot’s] poor leadership at City Hall, a story that hasn’t been told in full until now. . . ” (xii).
 Pratt continues, “In some ways, the past four years of Lightfoot’s tenure as mayor are a model for how not to lead a big city.
 Her failures weakened the office . . . ” (xv).

-I care about women in politics.
-More specifically, I am interested in how women in politics get figured, how they (actual women politicians) get defined/portrayed in art (literature, film, etc.).
-What I care about is Pratt’s artistic rendering of the former Chicago mayor.
+Nonetheless, I continue to care about Chicago, and I care about women in politics.
+More specifically, I am interested in how women in politics become political figures, how they (actual women politicians) get defined/portrayed in art (literature, film, etc.).
+Specifically, I care about Pratt’s artistic rendering of the former Chicago mayor and what it may tell us about how Chicagoans feel and what they want for themselves.

 Pratt would likely reject the idea that his book is an artistic rendering of Lightfoot.
 Yet, the real Lightfoot refused to participate in his project (xv).
 So, whatever Pratt’s book is about, it is not about the real her.
 Nonetheless, and this is important to grasp, Pratt’s rendering of Lightfoot does tell us something true and accurate about how she is perceived as a political figure, a figure of what Chicagoans want and what they can do about it.